null

 Lycopene is tightly bound to cell walls,

-meaning the body has
+meaning the body has trouble extracting

 it's from raw tomatoes.